v-vfarias/mslearn-ai-language/Instructions/Labs/10-voice-live-api.md

 # Explore the Voice Live API

-In this exercise you create an agent in the Azure AI Foundry and explore the Voice Live API in the Speech Playground.
+In this exercise you create an agent in the Microsoft Foundry and explore the Azure Speech - Voice Live in the AI services.

 This exercise takes approximately **30** minutes to complete.